Friends, registration for the 2021 class is now closed. The next When Food is Your Mother group class begins in mid-2022.

 Do you feel moved to join us?

-If you feel led to join us, and if our course feels like a good fit for your needs, we'd love to have you.
+If you feel led to join us, and if this course feels like a good fit for your needs, I'd love to have you.
 And if you have any questions, please reach out.
-We want you to get the help you need, whether it's with us or with someone else.
+I want you to get the help you need, whether it's with this class or with someone else.

 You can also read feedback from former students.
 Here are examples of what past students have shared with us.
 These are excerpts; the rest of their words can be found here.

-Above and beyond the group support, nurturing, and teachings that can help you make sense of your relationship with food, we also want you to be nourished by how we 'hold' your process.
+In addition to the group support, nurturing, and teachings that help you make sense of your relationship with food, this course also encourages you to trust your process.

 It's a beautiful irony that this acceptance is often what we need in order to feel safe to grow.